 This is the area where you determine which page will display your push notification permission prompt.
 If there is only one page listed, the default logic will be set (as in when a user navigates to this page, the prompt will be shown).
 If you wish to change this, select the blue button ‘Add Condition.’
 You may add as many conditions as you like.

 Enter in the page URL you wish to include along with the priority number ranking as well as if you want to employ the Auto Prompt feature.
 If ‘False’ is selected, this means the prompt will not automatically be shown when the user navigates to the page.
+You can also choose whether you would like this custom prompt to display for only mobile users, or only desktop users, or both!
 Click ‘Add’ to include this condition.
 The conditions with the highest priority ranking will always take place.

 You may also select which Prompt you wish to display.
 You can either select the default (native) prompt or one of your custom prompts.
 To learn more about custom prompts, check out our documentation here.